 At Anderson Family Dental, we truly believe in the power of preventive dentistry.
 We’d much rather stop a dental issue than treat it later, don’t you?
-Dr. Joy Todd and our team have plenty of tools in their tool belts to do exactly that.
+Dr. Buller and Dr. Todd have plenty of tools in their tool belts to do exactly that.
 We’ll take care of your teeth, your gums, and you’ll always leave the office with a worry-free smile.
 When was the last time you saw your dentist?
 If you had to think about it, be sure to contact our office today for your next hygiene appointment!

-Dr. Todd likes to consider herself a “ground level” kind of doctor, and that means she nails basic treatments so you don’t have to get more complicated ones in the future.
+Dr. Todd and Dr. Buller like to consider themselves as “ground level” kind of doctors, and that means they nail basic treatments so you don’t have to get more complicated ones in the future.
 When it comes to dentistry, nothing is more essential and effective than standard checkups and cleanings.

 A dental cleaning allows one of our skilled hygienists to clear away plaque and tartar from those areas in your mouth you simply can’t reach at home.
 Even if you brush and floss every day, it simply isn’t enough, but thanks to our skilled team, your teeth will be squeaky clean before you know it.

-After the cleaning, Dr. Todd will perform a standard oral exam where she’ll check your teeth and gums for any signs of decay or infection.
-Depending on what she sees, she’ll come up with a treatment plan that will be specifically tailored to you.
+After the cleaning, we will perform a standard oral exam where we'll check your teeth and gums for any signs of decay or infection.
+Depending on what we see, we’ll come up with a treatment plan that will be specifically tailored to you.
 These appointments are the best ways we can prevent small problems from turning into big ones.
 To stay healthy year round, we suggest that you come to see us for a standard checkup at least twice a year.